ProsperasTeam/sdk-dist/README.md

 -	Authenticated:  Boolean value indicating whether the user has been logged in
 -	Token:  JWT token that is required for all other SDK calls
 -	User Object:
-o	UserId:  a unique integer assigned to this user. o	firstname: a string with the user’s first name. o	lastname: a string with the user’s last name. o	email: a string with the user’s email address, e.g. user@example.com, o	city: an optional string with the user’s city. o	country: an optional string with the user’s country. o	phone: a string containing the user’s mobile phone number. o	postalcode: a string containing the user’s postal code. o	password: a string containing a one-way hash of the user’s password.
+  - UserId:  a unique integer assigned to this user.
+  - firstname: a string with the user’s first name.
+  - lastname: a string with the user’s last name.
+  - email: a string with the user’s email address, e.g. user@example.com,
+  - city: an optional string with the user’s city.
+  - country: an optional string with the user’s country.
+  - phone: a string containing the user’s mobile phone number.
+  - postalcode: a string containing the user’s postal code.
+  - password: a string containing a one-way hash of the user’s password.

 ## GetConsents
 Used to retrieve a list of all consents – granted or denied – provided by a user.